bcbraga/SSAP/README.md

 ## Methods and Implementation

-Both ILS and ILSR were implemented in Python.
+Both heuristics are implemented in pure Python and were designed with future integration into an educational decision-support system in mind.

 ### ILS Heuristic